Is It Worth It to Scotchgard a Couch?

 Step 1: Vacuuming or Dusting off the Couch

 A Scotchgard will work effectively on a clean surface.
-Therefore, before applying it I usually use a vacuum to remove every dust particle, food crumbs, pet hair (because I keep pets), and any other form of dirt that may be lingering on my couch.
+Therefore, before applying it I usually use a vacuum to remove every dust particle, food crumb, pet hair (because I keep pets), and any other form of dirt that may be lingering on my couch.
 I make sure to remove the cushions (removable) so I can reach every corner of the couch easily.

 If you don’t have a vacuum, you can as well use a soft bristle brush or a soft cloth to dust off the couch.
 It is just as effective as using a vacuum only that you will need to use a lot of energy, you know with rubbing, brushing, and all that.